-- 1. Completion of at least 60 semester hours of which at least 42 semester hours are in the general studies program.
+- 1. Hours: Completion of at least 60 semester hours of which at least 42 semester hours are in the general studies program.
 Additionally, appropriate lower-division coursework in education is completed. - 2.
-A minimum GPA of 2.75 overall (and used as the basis for granting the degree) in accordance with university policy, 2.75 in professional studies courses listed on the approved checklist for the program, and 2.75 in the teaching field listed on the approved checklist for the program.
-Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
-Courses with an "EDU" prefix may be repeated only one time.
-Courses that need to be repeated are taken at regularly scheduled class times.
-See education faculty advisor for further information.

-Furthermore, in accordance with Section 290-3-3.-02 (3) (b) 1., the division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.

-- 3. A passing score on all sections of the Alabama Educator Certificate Assessment Program (AECAP) Praxis I CORE Academic Skills Test.
-The score report must be submitted to the Education Office before admission can be approved. - 4.
-Satisfactory performance on the Spoken English Competency Examination.
-This exam is part of the interview process. - 5.
-Satisfactory performance on a writing sample (original handwritten statement) to be completed during the interview process. - 6.
-Satisfactory interview designed to provide information on the applicant's personality, interests, and aptitudes consistent with the requirements for successful teaching. - 7.
-Satisfactory completion of lower-division laboratory and other experiences designed to assist the student in making a wise career choice. - 8.
-Satisfactory completion of a Five-Day Structured Field Experience.
+GPA: A minimum GPA of 2.75 overall (and used as the basis for granting the degree) in accordance with university policy; 2.75 in professional studies courses listed on the approved checklist for the program; and 2.75 in the teaching field listed on the approved checklist for the program.
+(Note: The Division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.) - 3.
+Standardized Test Scores (Basic Skills and Knowledge): A passing score on all sections of the Praxis I CORE Academic Skills Test.
+The score report must be submitted to the Education Office before admission can be approved.
+Minimal test scores for acceptance are posted on the Bulletin Board in the Division of Education hallway in the Lucey Administration Center and on the Division of Education Assessment webpage.
+(Note: Praxis Core Reading and Writing scores may be waived if applicant earned a 22 or better on the ACT English subscore; Praxis Core Math score may be waived if applicant earned a 21 or better on the ACT Math subscore.) - 4.
+Interview Process: As part of an interview process, applicants will be evaluated on their oral communication skills, written (handwritten sample) aptitudes, interests, and educator dispositions that are consistent with the requirements for successful teaching.
+Evaluation rubrics for various areas of the interview can be found on the Division of Education Assessment webpage. - 5.
+Lab Experiences: Satisfactory completion of lower-division laboratory and other experiences designed to assist the student in making a wise career choice. - 6.
+5-Day Structured Field Experience: Satisfactory completion of a Five-Day Structured Field Experience.
 The education faculty must approve the school setting and grade level.
-Five-day experiences must be completed in five consecutive bell-to-bell school days. - 9.
-Signature of the student on the appropriate form indicating that he/she is aware of and responsible for the Alabama State Department of Education knowledge and abilities rules and regulations required for completion of the desired education program, and agreeing to permit Spring Hill College to share appropriate student information with the Alabama State Department of Education as requested. - 10.
-Background and fingerprint clearance by the Alabama State Department of Education (ALSDE).
+Five-day experiences must be completed in five consecutive bell-to-bell school days. - 7.
+Signed Form Acknowledging Understanding of Rules and Regulations: Signature of the student on the appropriate form indicating that he/she is aware of and responsible for the Alabama State Department of Education knowledge and abilities rules and regulations required for completion of the desired education program, and agreeing to permit Spring Hill College to share appropriate student information with the Alabama State Department of Education as requested. - 8.
+Background Check: Background and fingerprint clearance by the Alabama State Department of Education (ALSDE).
 The student is responsible for payment of the non-refundable required fee.
 The applicant will be provided a Letter of Suitability from the State Department of Education.
 This letter must be submitted to the Education Office before admission can be approved.
 Only a service provider approved by the ALSDE may be used.
-(If the student does not receive clearance, he/she has the right to due process procedures in accordance with the SDE Rule 290-3-2.34.)
-Additional information is available through the Education Office.
+(If the student does not receive clearance, he/she has the right to due process procedures.)
+Additional information is available through the Education Office. - 9.
+Children and Adolescent Protection Program Training: Attendance at a training session of the Children and Adolescent Protection Program, sponsored by the Office of